WebFritzi/GUI64/README.md

 **Control:**<br>
 Mouse in Port #1 (mouse wheel support with adapter Micromys)<br>
 Joystick in Port #2 (right click with Commodore key + fire)

+## Time
+The current time is displayed either if the host is an Ultimate (with Command Interface enabled) or if there is a working [WiC64](https://www.wic64.net/web/) attached to the user port.
+Otherwise, the clock is set to "00:00".

 ## Ultimate Users
 Ultimate users [1541 Ultimate II(+L), Ultimate 64(EI/II), and C64 Ultimate, each with the **Ultimate's Command Interface enabled**] can browse content on SD-card or USB devices attached to their Ultimates and mount images right in GUI64.
 Moreover, they benefit from automatic saving of their settings (colors, desktop pattern, icon positions, device numbers) in the Ultimate's Flash folder, along with an accurate time display.